20 July plot: Political vision of post-Hitler Germany

-Many members of the plot had helped the Nazis gain power and shared revisionist foreign policy goals pursued by Hitler, and even at the time of the plot were anti-democratic, hoping to replace Hitler with a conservative-authoritarian government involving aristocratic rule.
+Many members of the plot had helped the Nazis to gain power and shared revisionist foreign policy goals pursued by Hitler, and even at the time of the plot were anti-democratic, hoping to replace Hitler with a conservative-authoritarian government involving aristocratic rule.
 They opposed popular legitimation or mass participation in governance of the state.

+Political program

+The political program of the planned government was outlined in a draft for a government policy statement, consisting of twelve points: